-The resistance of raw-frass-exposed B. rapa plants to two insect herbivores, D. radicum and P. xylostella, was assessed by recording larval survival, pupal biomass and leaf damage.
+The resistance of raw-frass-exposed B. rapa plants to two insect herbivores, D. radicum and P. xylostella, was assessed by recording leaf damage, larval survival and pupal biomass.
 When plants were four weeks old, ten larvae (< 24 h old) of D. radicum were released at about 0.5 cm into the soil close to the stem of each potted plant.
 Their survival was assessed when the larvae fed on roots of frass-exposed B. rapa plants.
 Ten plants per treatment and control (BSFF, MWF and NoFrass) were inoculated.
-After 21 days according to the life cycle of D. radicum, all plants were uprooted and all pupae and larvae retrieved per plant were recorded.
+After 21 days, all plants were uprooted and all pupae and larvae retrieved per plant were recorded.
 Wet pupal weight was recorded using an Ohaus Adventurer Pro AV213 balance with an accuracy of 0.001 g.
 To assess the effect of soil amendment on pupal development, all pupae retrieved from roots of plants exposed to the soil treatments were placed in a Petri dish at 22 ± 1 °C, 50-70 % RH.
 The number of adult flies that emerged and the time (days) taken to emerge were recorded daily until all pupae had either emerged as flies or appeared to be dead.
 This experiment was repeated four weeks later, following the same procedure.

 To assess the effect of raw-frass-exposed plants on the survival of P. xylostella larvae, ten second-instar larvae were inoculated on one fully expanded leaf of each replicate B. rapa plant.
 Inoculated plants were immediately enclosed in transparent mesh bags to contain the larvae and prevent their escape.
 The mesh bags were monitored daily to record the pupation of the larvae.
 The experiment was terminated when all larvae had either pupated or appeared to be dead.
 Ten replicate plants per treatment (BSFF, MWF or NoFrass) were used in this experiment.
 This experiment was repeated once more following the same procedure.

-The amount of leaf damage by the larvae of P. xylostella on raw-frass-exposed B. rapa plants was assessed visually on a 1-to-7 scoring scale (Fig. 1).
-According to this scale, a score of 1 means no visible damage to the plant, and a score of 7 means extensive damage to the plants (Robin et al., 2017).
+The extent of leaf damage by the larvae of P. xylostella on raw-frass-exposed B. rapa plants was assessed visually on a 1-to-7 scoring scale (Fig. 1).
+A score of 1 means no visible damage to the plant, and a score of 7 means extensive damage to the plants (Robin et al., 2017).
 The average values from ten plants were calculated for each soil amendment.

 Figure 1.
-Visual representation of feeding scores used to assess the extent of leaf damage in greenhouse-grown Brassica rapa plants by larvae of Diamondback moth (DBM) Plutella xylostella.
-The score ranged from ‘1’ to ‘7’ with ‘1’ being scored for leaves with no damage symptoms and ‘7’ being scored for maximum damaged leaves.
+Visual representation of feeding scores used to assess the extent of leaf damage in greenhouse-grown Brassica rapa plants by larvae of diamondback moth (DBM) Plutella xylostella.
+The score ranged from ‘1’ to ‘7’ with ‘1’ being scored for leaves with no damage symptoms and ‘7’ being scored for heavily damaged leaves.
 Intermediate values on the scale represent different levels of damage (Robin et al., 2017).

 Incubation and composting of raw frass: effects on plant growth performance